Jubilees 12:26

 Pseudepigrapha

-25 And the Lord God said: 'Open his mouth and his ears, that he may hear and speak with his mouth, with the language which has been revealed'; for it had ceased from the mouths of all the children of men from the day of the overthrow (of Babel).
-26 And I opened his mouth, and his ears and his lips, and I began to speak with him in Hebrew in the tongue of the creation.
-27 And he took the books of his fathers, and these were written in Hebrew, and he transcribed them, and he began from henceforth to study them, and I made known to him that which he could not (understand), and he studied them during the six rainy months.
+25 Then the Lord God said to me: ‘Open his mouth and his ears to hear and speak with his tongue in the revealed language.’
+For from the day of the collapse it had disappeared from the mouths of all mankind.
+26 I opened his mouth, ears, and lips and began to speak Hebrew with him — in the language of the creation.
+27 He took his fathers’ books (they were written in Hebrew) and copied them.
+From that time he began to study them, while I was telling him everything that he was unable to understand.
+He studied them throughout the six rainy months.

 Genesis Rabbah 18:4